 Swap Bold Brights For Richer, Deeper Hues

-There are very few hard and fast rules to follow when it comes to colour during the cooler months (especially when you consider that near-neon yellow was all over this season’s runways).
+There are very few hard and fast rules to follow when it comes to colour during the cooler months, other than that you should make a considered effort to wear some.

 However, if you want your wardrobe to look and feel seasonally-appropriate, then eschewing bright and bold hues in favour of richer, earthier tones is both safe and stylish.